Early onset hearing loss is usually ignored for the following reasons -

 1. Asking people to repeat themselves

 Since hearing loss increases with age, it is usually the older person who more often has this problem- it is commonly seen that an elderly person may tell you - " Speak loudly, don't mumble!"
-This is an indication that the you may not be hearing very well
+This is an indication that you may not be hearing very well

 2. Increasing the volume of gadgets in the house - so the TV or the Radio is played at an increased volume - this tends to disturb other members of the household.
 Watch out for this - if your parent or grandparent listens to the TV at an extremely high volume - kindly have their hearing checked out immediately.

 3. You miss out sounds commonly heard by others - like the ringing of the phone or the sound of the doorbell.
-The common complaint from other members in the house would be - Why didn't you open the door - didn't you hear the bell?
+The common complaint from other members of the house would be - Why didn't you open the door - didn't you hear the bell?

-4. You avoid going for functions where many persons will be talking together - because you are scared you will not hear clearly and that people may laugh at you. in such a situation everything sounds like noise to you - you cannot understand what is being said.
+4. You avoid going for functions where many persons will be talking together - because you are scared you will not hear clearly and that people may laugh at you. in such a situation everything sounds like noise to you-you cannot understand what is being said.

-5. People tell you that you are speaking loudly - usually in a joint family household it is your grandchild who will tell you this first!
+5. People tell you that you are speaking loudly - usually in a joint family household, it is your grandchild who will tell you this first!

-In the older person we have clearly established that there are serious long term repercussions of untreated hearing loss and these may be depression, social isolation, lack of sense of purpose all leading to a poor quality of life.
+In the older person, we have clearly established that there are serious long-term repercussions of untreated hearing loss and these may be depression, social isolation, lack of sense of purpose all leading to a poor quality of life.

 What should you do?